sarv19/blog-smart/README.md

 ## Usage

+### Login:
-- Login: Users can log in using their email and password.
+Users can log in using their email and password.
-- Create Post: Logged-in users can create new blog posts, which are stored in Supabase.
-- Like Post: Users can like posts, with likes stored in Supabase.
-- AI Summarization: Users can input their OpenAI API key to enable content summarization for blog posts.
+### View Content:
++ Browse the latest tech news articles and YouTube videos.
++ Click any item to visit the original post or video.
+### Content Refresh:
+- The app updates daily at 6 AM to ensure only the latest content is shown.

 ## Deployment